trianglefraternitymtu/blackbook/custom-rules.md

 ## In my ass
 Whenever anyone speaks, they must end whatever they said with the phrase "in my ass."

+## My dude
+Whenever anyone speaks, they must end whatever they said with the phrase "my dude."

+## Proper Insults
+Starting now, you can no longer refer to people by their name.
+Instead, you replace their name with an insult.

 ## Inside Joke
 Rules cannot be taught to new players, they must learn by playing.